GreysonR/ter.js/tutorials/04 Events.md

 playerBody.on("beforeUpdate", updatePlayer);
 ```

-`beforeTick`:
-- only called once per frame
-- called at the start of the game loop, before any bodies are updated

-`beforeUpdate`:
-- called every engine tick: if there multiple substeps, it's called on every one
-- called right before forces are applied to the body
-- only called if the body is in the world

-<br>In both of these examples, the event is called every frame, but many events don't operate this way.
-They can also be called only when certain things happen, such as a collision.
-With collision events, additional information is passed to the callbacks.<br>
+In both of these examples, the event is called every frame, but many events don't operate this way.
+They may also be called only when certain things happen, such as a collision.
+With collision events, additional information is passed to the callback.<br>

 Collision events include `bodyEnter`, `bodyInside`, and `bodyExit`. `bodyEnter` is triggered when bodies first start colliding.
 Then, `bodyInside` is triggered every subsequent frame the bodies are still colliding.
 Finally, `bodyExit` is triggered on the frame the bodies stop colliding.
 If a body has multiple collisions happening at the same time, each collision event is called separately.
-These events can tell you all about the collision, such as the other body was involved.
+These events tell the callback everything about the collision, such as the other body involved.
 ```JavaScript
 playerBody.on("bodyEnter", otherBody => {
 	if (otherBody == spikeBody) {